 JD/MS Family Studies students are sought after by law firms because they have a strong understanding of family systems and can integrate their knowledge of family interaction with their ability to apply laws governing divorce, custody, adoption, marriage, stepfamilies, and so forth.
 Alternatively, knowledge of the legal system can be an advantage for the student who chooses a career in family studies.
 Having an understanding of the legal system as it applies to families gives them an opportunity to serve as skilled advocates on behalf of children and families.

-The curriculum has been designed so that law and essentials in Human Development and Family Studies are addressed, followed by specialized courses at the upper levels.
+The curriculum has been designed so that law and essentials in Human Development and Family Science are addressed, followed by specialized courses at the upper levels.
 Students in the dual-degree program will spend their first year at the law school taking the traditional first-year law school curriculum.
 Students will spend their second year primarily taking HMI courses.
 In addition, students will be able to enroll in one law school course in the fall and one or two law courses in the spring.
 The law courses might include some of the required upper-level courses.
-In the two final years, students will split the time between the law school and the Department of Human Development and Family Studies.
+In the two final years, students will split the time between the law school and the Department of Human Development and Family Science

 School of Law Required Courses